8 Most Authentic Japanese Restaurants in Belgium

 City: Brussels

-Specialty: sushi & rice bowls
+Specialty: Sushi & rice bowls

 Located right next to the ramen joint “Menma” we find Ajiyoshi, probably the tiniest Japanese food spot in Belgium.
 Step into this pocket-sized gem to immerse yourself in an authentic Japanese experience.
 With its interior design that embraces orchestrated chaos, Ajiyoshi captivates with its blend of ambiance, impeccable service, and quality food.
 It's worth noting that the lunch and dinner courses differ slightly, as certain dishes like gyoza and agedashi dofu disappear from the menu during lunch.